alanrtao/Laplace/examples/1.hello_world/README.md

 6. In the frontend, jump between the "tips" of the two branches, and run the `now` command
   ![](./res/branch2.png)
   - In the initial branch, `now` should print something like: `Hongkong Time 2025.04.22 02:48:46`
-  - In the second branch, `now` should print something like `Tue Apr 22 02:47:47 America 2025`
+  - In the second branch, `now` should print something like `Tue Apr 22 23:14:05 EDT 2025`